 The Technical Group of Classification and Sieving is one of the oldest technical groups in APPIE.
 Recently, there is the demand for classification of small cut size in response to application of nanoparticles.
 In particular, high-precision classification is required for a wide size range from 1 to 50 micron meter.
 Moreover, there is considerable interest in the classification technology for nanoparticles with cut sizes from 20 to 500 nm.
 This group makes a survey and collect information regarding these requirements.

 Current level of technology,trend and activities in future

-- The important issue in dry classification is accurate control of classification of sub-micron powders.
+The important issue in dry classification is accurate control of classification of sub-micron powders.
 Research is made on semi free vortex classifiers such as cyclone separators.
 It is studied how to enhance separation efficiency and how to prevent particles from adhering to the wall.
-Compact cyclone separators with high performance are commercialized as vacuum cleaners for home use.
-Further grade-up is expected for these machines.

-- Surface treatment of mesh and use of super-sonic is proposed to enable sieve classification to be applied to cohesive and adhesive powders.
-These methods are confirmed to be effective for practical use.
+Surface treatment of mesh and use of super-sonic is proposed to enable sieve classification to be applied to cohesive and adhesive powders.
+These methods are confirmed to be effective in practical use.
 What is required in the sieve is durability of mesh and applicability of sieve for finer powders with large capacity.